Our best tips for acne-prone skin

 Hereditary influence

-There is some evidence that heredity plays a large role in the development of blackheads and acne.
-If both parents have suffered from acne during puberty, it is likely that their children will also develop acne.
+There is some evidence that heredity plays a major role in the development of blackheads and acne.
+If both parents suffered from acne during puberty, it is likely that their children will also develop acne.

 Diet and skin care products

-In addition to hereditary factors, the following factors have been shown to influence acne symptoms.
+Factors that have been shown to influence acne symptoms

-• A high consumption of milk can worsen acne symptoms.
-Several studies show that there is a relationship between milk drinking and acne (Aghasi et al., 2019; Dai et al., 2018).
-However, the same connection has not been seen with cheese and yogurt.
+High milk consumption can worsen acne symptoms.
+Several studies show an association between milk consumption and acne (Aghasi et al., 2019; Dai et al., 2018).
+However, the same link has not been seen with cheese and yogurt.

-• A diet rich in certain carbohydrates: There is compelling evidence that foods with a high glycemic index (GI) and milk can trigger acne.
-Both are known to stimulate androgens (male hormones) which play an important and proven role in the development of pimples.
+A diet rich in certain carbohydrates: There is compelling evidence that foods with a high glycemic index (GI) and dairy can trigger acne.
+Both are known to stimulate androgens (male hormones) which play an important and proven role in the development of acne.

-• Vitamin D: A recent study found that 28% of patients with acne are deficient in vitamin D compared to control subjects where only just under 7% were deficient.
-The lower the levels of vitamin D the subjects had, the more severe the degree of acne (Singh et al., 2021).
-However, it is unclear whether intake of vitamin D-rich diet has any effect on acne-affected skin.
+Vitamin D: A recent study found that 28% of acne patients were deficient in vitamin D compared to just under 7% of controls.
+The lower the levels of vitamin D the subjects had, the more severe their acne (Singh et al., 2021).
+However, it is unclear whether consuming a vitamin D-rich diet has any effect on acne-prone skin.

-• Oilier creams or comedogenic skin care products and make-up (primarily foundation) can, through their occlusive ability, clog pores and in this way trigger acne breakouts
+Oilier creams or comedogenic skin care products and makeup (mainly foundation) can, through their occlusive ability, clog pores and thus trigger acne breakouts.

-It is always good to consult a dermatologist, even for mild and early symptoms (to prevent the condition from getting worse), but there are certain rules that are good to follow;
+It is always a good idea to consult a dermatologist, even for mild and early symptoms (to prevent the condition from getting worse), but there are some rules that are good to follow:

-• Leave the pimples alone - do not touch or squeeze them, this increases the risk of worsening inflammation and an even worse condition
+• Leave the pimples alone – don't touch or squeeze them, this increases the risk of worsening inflammation and an even worse condition

-• If you feel that you have cysts under the skin or if the pimples do not heal normally or form scars, it is important that you get medical help.
-Diagnosed acne may require medical treatment in the form of isotretionine or other drug treatment.
-Scars are unfortunately difficult to do anything about once they have appeared and therefore it is important to start medical treatment in time.
+• If you experience cysts under the skin or if the pimples do not heal normally or form scars, it is important that you get medical help.
+Diagnosed acne may require medical treatment in the form of isotretinoin or other drug treatment.
+Unfortunately, scars are difficult to do anything about once they have appeared, which is why it is important to start medical treatment in time.

 • Use non-comedogenic makeup, i.e. makeup that does not clog pores.

 • Use sunscreen designed for oily and acne-prone skin.
-Preferably avoid skin care/make-up with sunscreen during the winter months (in Sweden) - exceptions are the mountains (high altitude) or when the sun is reflected against the snow.
+It is best to avoid using sunscreen on your skin during the winter months (in Sweden) – exceptions are in the mountains (high altitude) or when the sun is reflected off the snow.

-Contrary to what all the myths claim, toothpaste does not help dry out rashes.
-There is no medical evidence to suggest that they help in any way.
+Contrary to popular belief, toothpaste does not help dry out rashes.
+There is no medical evidence to suggest that it does.
 In fact, toothpaste contains substances that can irritate and damage the skin.

 More information in the Skin Bible